xar-network/xar-network/docs/join-mainnet.md

 On Xar Hub mainnet, the accepted denom is `uftm`, where `1ftm = 1.000.000uftm`
 :::

-Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
+Transactions on the network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)